Last updated: January 13th, 2024

 I created simracingcockpit.com as a comprehensive and helpful resource to help aspiring sim racers get into sim racing, faster.
 One of the biggest hurdles to overcome, after you’ve bought your equipment, is what to do with it!
 That’s where our expertise comes in.

-My name is Richard and, as well as being a committed sim racing enthusiast, I also race on the track, you know, in real life…
+My name is Richard Baxter and, as well as being a committed sim racing enthusiast, I also race on the track, you know, in real life…

-The impact of the extra time behind the wheel in the sim has been hugely beneficial to my real-world driving, allowing me to put my Mazda MX5 in the top 5 (with the occasional win) in arguably the most competitive national club racing championship in the UK.
+The impact of the extra time behind the wheel in the simulator has been hugely beneficial to my real-world driving, allowing me to put my Mazda MX5 in the top 5 (with the occasional win) in arguably the most competitive national club racing championship in the UK.

-My sim provides all the racecraft practice for the real world I could ever need – and during these lockdown months of 2020 I’ve been developing my simulator with careful upgrades and setup tweaks to make it feel as close to a real racing car and I can get it:
+My sim provides all the racecraft practice for the real world I could ever need – and during the lockdown months of 2020 I’ve been developing my simulator with careful upgrades and setup tweaks to make it feel as close to a real racing car as I could make it.

 My kit list: